 Department of Education (DfE) bursaries are available for this course and the University also offers a well-established Subject Knowledge Enhancement in Mathematics if needed.
-In the most recent (2015-16) Destinations of Leavers from Higher Education (DLHE) survey, 100% of graduates from this course were in work or further study within six months.

 You’ll be introduced to current debates in mathematics and a range of interactive teaching styles, including computer presentations and group work.
 Should you need help boosting your own mathematics knowledge, we run a Subject Knowledge Enhancement (SKE) course to help your training.

 The Teaching Regulation Agency (TRA)-accredited PGCE Secondary Mathematics course focuses on teaching mathematics to 11 to 16-year-olds and leads to Qualified Teacher Status for Key Stages 3 and 4.
 It also provides opportunities to work in A level environments.

 The course will develop your understanding of teaching in multicultural, urban environments.
 Through your studies at London Met and teaching on school placements, you’ll explore the links between how children learn and the ways you can improve their mathematical skills.

 We place great emphasis on sharing feedback with your peers and colleagues.
 You’ll complete a weekly reflection and contribute to discussions online, to develop your understanding of what it means to be a secondary school teacher.

 As Ofsted notes, the high quality of our training has enabled attendees to secure work as teachers across London:

 "Headteachers comment favourably on the trainees’ high standards of personal and professional conduct and on their willingness to follow school policies and procedures [while] trainees speak very positively about the quality of training, particularly the links between theory and practice."